Self-Hosting

 -- cat /run/visiban/admin_password

 Need the complete guide?
-The full documentation covers upgrades, backups, OAuth setup, environment variables, and more.
+The docs cover upgrades, backups, OAuth setup, and every environment variable.